Medically reviewed by Drugs.com. Last updated on Feb 23, 2022.

 Preparing for an appointment

-If you have signs and symptoms that cause concern, start by seeing your primary care doctor.
-If your doctor suspects you have a kidney problem, such as nephrotic syndrome, you may be referred to a doctor who specializes in the kidneys (nephrologist).
+Start by seeing your primary care doctor.
+If your doctor suspects you or your child has a kidney problem, such as nephrotic syndrome, you might be referred to a doctor who specializes in the kidneys (nephrologist).

 Here's some information to help you get ready for your appointment.